stevedrobinson/search-everything-wordpress-plugin/readme.txt

 * Exclude Posts from search
 * Exclude Categories from search

-...
-I'm still looking for some help so please contact me if you'd like to contribute.

 == Update Log ==

+*6 - New Options Panel!!, Multi-Word fix! #44, Exclude Bug Fix, Admin search fix.
 *5 - Bug Release, Extend Author Search to comments (props to Joshua Bettigole), Tag Fix, Meta Fix *4.7.7 - New conditions to fix plugin from breaking with certain option selections. props Matias Gertel *4.7.6.2 - Bug fix, some people returning no results.
 Matching release number with WP version.
 *4.7.5 - Post Revision Update for Wordpress 2.6 (necessary update for 2.6 users), removed future posts from results *4.7.1 - Swedish, Spanish and Dutch
 *4.7 - Wordpress 2.6 updates and more
 *4.6.2 - REQUIRED UPDATE from 4.6 release.
-Admin panel bug fixes (proper wp_version checks, disabled draft support for 2.5 and fixed the options from not updating); Russian and Italian language suuport.
+Admin panel bug fixes (proper wp_version checks, disabled draft support for 2.5 and fixed the options from not updating); Russian and Italian language support.
 *4.6 - Admin refresh and Excerpt Fix
 *4.5 - Japanese Language Support, Category Fix for Wordpress 2.5, Tag search fix (name) other minors
 * 4.2.2 - Localization PO and MO updates, German Translation